Ho Ho Ho! These Houses Have the Best Christmas Lights in Syracuse

 Over the past several years, videos of houses elaborated decorated with lights that shine in time with music have gone viral on the internet.
 So it’s no surprise that some of these houses have popped up in the neighborhoods of Syracuse!
 These displays take an incredible amount of time and effort to achieve the shows that we all get to enjoy.
 And they are all FREE to visit!
 Instead, most of the families encourage donations to local charities as a way of paying it forward.

-Remember, when visiting these houses, check the radio station that you need to tune into, keep your radio at a reasonable level, and don’t block traffic or driveways.
+Remember, when visiting these houses, check the radio station that you need to tune into, keep your radio at a reasonable level, turn your headlights off, and don’t block traffic or driveways.
 Otherwise, enjoy!

 Created by: The Mansour family Hours: Monday – Thursday 5 – 9 pm / Friday – Sunday 5 – 10 pm through January 3rd.
 Radio Station: 90.9 FM